kevin-a-rodriguez/kevin-a-rodriguez/README.md

 - 👋 Hi, I’m Kevin Rodriguez.
 I am 25 years old and currently working as a Network Security Engineer based out of Palm Bay, FL.
-I currently hold a bachelor's degree in computer engineering and a master's degree in cyber security and information assurance.
-I also currently hold serveral industry standard certification including CCNA, ISC2 CC, CompTIA CySA+, and CompTIA PenTest+.
+- I currently hold a bachelor's degree (B.S.) in Computer Engineering and a master's degree (M.S.) in Cyber Security and Information Assurance.
+I also currently hold serveral industry standard certifications including: Cisco Certified Networking Associate (CCNA), ISC2 Certified in Cyber Security (CC), CompTIA CySA+, and CompTIA PenTest+.
 - 👀 I’m interested in Cybersecurity, specifically ethical hacking and red teaming objectives.
 I also like to work on my fitness goals and play MMO RPGs.
 - 🌱 I’m currently learning ethical hacking basics, going through TryHackMe and HackTheBox modules.
 After moving through the modules, onto studying for the OSCP.
 - 💞️ I’m looking to collaborate on ethical hacking projects for practice and network in the industry.